sharpest-minds/hiring-tips/README.md

 > [bobmentee.com](http://example.com)

 Notice that we include a warm compliment in the second paragraph.
-You should change this compliment to suit your own personality and match your feelings about their company or group.
-Sincere compliments seem to generate more responses than insincere ones.
+You should change this compliment to suit your own personality and match your feelings about the company or group.
+Sincere compliments seem to generate far more responses than generic ones.

+If you don't hear back from your follow-up email after one week, you don't need to give up on the company.
+Just pick someone further down in the company hierarchy, and repeat the process.
+Obviously you'll have to re-customize the outreach email to this new person.

+For example, you can email the CEO on Week 1, follow up with the CEO on Week 2; email the VP Eng on Week 3, follow up with the VP Eng on Week 4; and email the hiring manager on Week 5, and follow up with the hiring manager on Week 6.

+Obviously you should be running this process with _lots_ of companies at the same time, otherwise it would take you forever to get hired at this rate.
+If you're going full-out on job applications, you should be targeting ~25-30 emails like this each week.
+You can be allocating 30-45 minutes of research per email.
+It may take you a couple of weeks to ramp up your email frequency to this level, but it's **very much** worth aiming for.

 ## How to use the SharpestMinds network